asbhogal/Next.js-Airbnb-Clone/README.md

 <a target="_blank" rel="noopener noreferrer" href="https://github.com/devicons/devicon/blob/master/icons/mongodb/mongodb-original-wordmark.svg"><img src="https://github.com/devicons/devicon/blob/master/icons/mongodb/mongodb-original-wordmark.svg" alt="MongoDB logo" width="50" height="50" style="max-width:100%;"></a>
 <a target="_blank" rel="noopener noreferrer" href="https://prismalens.vercel.app/header/logo-dark.svg"><img src="https://prismalens.vercel.app/header/logo-dark.svg" alt="Prisma logo" width="50" height="50" style="max-width:100%;"></a>
 <a target="_blank" rel="noopener noreferrer" href="https://next-auth.js.org/img/logo/logo-sm.png"><img src="https://next-auth.js.org/img/logo/logo-sm.png" alt="NextAuth logo" width="50" height="50" style="max-width:100%;"></a>

+<strong>Disclaimer</strong>

+All content used within this project is solely for personal, demonstrational purposes and in no way bears relation to the company, nor does the repo owner.
+All trademarks and content belong to their respective copyright holders.

+This website is a clone of [insert organization name] for educational and informational purposes only.
+The information contained on this website is not intended to represent the views, opinions, or policies of [insert organization name].

+This website is not affiliated with [insert organization name] in any way and does not have their endorsement or approval.
+This website is not intended to deceive or mislead visitors into believing that it is the official website of [insert organization name].

+The information provided on this website is provided "as is" without any representations or warranties, express or implied.
+The owner of this website makes no representations or warranties in relation to the accuracy or completeness of the information provided on this website.

+The owner of this website will not be liable for any losses, damages, or injuries arising from the use of this website or the information provided on this website.
+Visitors to this website use it at their own risk.

+Visitors to this website should also be aware that the information provided on this website may not be up-to-date and should not be relied upon for any legal or financial decision-making.

+By accessing and using this website, visitors agree to be bound by this disclaimer.